kacperkrasowski/kacperkrasowski.github.io/content/research/_index.md

 - [**"Social Media and Labor Market outcomes.
 An analysis of Facebook effect on college graduates earnings "**](/blog/kindle-to-notion/), with Luca Marcianò (2025)
-  _This paper examines the impact of usage of social media on collage graduates income._
+  _This paper examines the impact of usage of social media on college graduates income._
    <a class="button" style = "box-shadow: none" href="/research/social/social_writeup.pdf">PDF</a> <a class="button" href="/research/social/social_slides.pdf">Slides</a>
 ---